maurapintor/maurapintor.github.io/_pages/cv.md

 * 07/2017 - 12/2017 : Collaborator at University of Cagliari
   * University of Cagliari (Italy)
-  * Duties included: Project MIUR - Smart CitieKs - Cagliari Port 2020.
+  * Duties included: Project MIUR - Smart Cities - Cagliari Port 2020.
 Hardware and software design and implementation of IoT systems for data gathering and visualization.
   Software development for Linux OS based microprocessor (Raspberry Pi), sensor integration, data management and cloud storage.